Tit-for-tat becomes the norm as US, China dig in for trade war | Malay Mail

-Washington, Aug 4 — The trade war between the world’s two biggest economies is taking on a life of its own.
+BEIJING, Aug 5 — The trade war between the world’s two biggest economies is taking on a life of its own.

 When President Donald Trump first threatened to slap tariffs on Chinese goods in March to punish Beijing for stealing American intellectual property, trade experts warned the two nations risked slipping into a downward spiral of tit-for-tat trade actions.
 The global economy now appears to be living that reality, with the trade war settling into a regular rhythm of counterblows.

-The latest shot came yesterday, when China released a list of US$60 billion (RM244.9 billion) in US goods that Beijing intends to hit with tariffs in retaliation for Trump’s plan to impose duties on US$200 billion in Chinese imports.
-While the Chinese threat isn’t proportional in absolute dollars, it’s actually an escalation on a relative basis, given China buys less from the US
+The latest shot came Friday, when China released a list of US$60 billion (RM245 billion) in US goods that Beijing intends to hit with tariffs in retaliation for Trump’s plan to impose duties on US$200 billion in Chinese imports.
+While the Chinese threat isn’t proportional in absolute dollars, it’s actually an escalation on a relative basis, given that China buys less from the US

 Within hours, White House economic adviser Larry Kudlow promised Trump wouldn’t back down until China changed its trade practices.
-“Don’t underestimate President Trump’s determination to follow through,” Kudlow told Bloomberg Television in an interview.
+“Don’t underestimate President Trump’s determination to follow through,” Kudlow told Bloomberg Television.

-“They keep digging the hole deeper, violating the first rule of holes, which is when you’re in one, stop digging,” said William Reinsch, a trade expert at the Centre for Strategic and International Studies who worked at the Commerce department during the Clinton administration.
+William Reinsch, a trade expert at the Centre for Strategic and International Studies who worked at the Commerce Department during the Clinton administration, said the Trump administration keeps “digging the hole deeper, violating the first rule of holes, which is when you’re in one, stop digging.”

 There are also signs the Trump administration is trying to revive formal negotiations with Beijing.
 There’s “some hint” the Chinese may be warming to the idea, and recently there’s been some communications at the highest levels of both governments, Kudlow said.
 A White House spokeswoman said the administration remains open to further talks.